-- "AVE\\.\ km/L": The average distance that can be traveled on 1.0 L of fuel is shown. - "AVE\\.\ L/100 km": The average amount of fuel necessary to travel 100 km is shown. - "AVE\\.\ MPG" (for the UK only): The average distance that can be traveled on 1.0 Imp.gal of fuel is shown.
+- "AVE . km/L": The average distance that can be traveled on 1.0 L of fuel. - "AVE L/100 km": The average amount of fuel necessary to travel 100 km.

+• "AVE .
+MPG": The average distance that can be traveled on 1.0 Imp.gal of fuel.

-To switch between the average fuel consumption displays, push the left set button for one second when one of the displays is shown.
+To switch the average fuel consumption display settings, push the bottom set button for two seconds.

-To reset the average fuel consumption display, select it by pushing the left set button, and then push the right set button for at least one second.
+To reset the average fuel consumption, push the top set button for one second.

-After resetting an average fuel consumption display, "\\.\" is shown for that display until the vehicle has traveled 1 km (0.6 mi).
+After resetting the average fuel consumption, " ." will be shown until the vehicle has traveled 1 km (0.6 mi).

-Coolant temperature display
+Coolant temperature